Discover the surprising health benefits of alternate day fasting

 • Decreased belly fat – which is strongly linked with heart disease

-Should you implement fasting into your fat loss diet plan?
+Should you implement fasting into your fat-loss diet plan?
 Here are some things to know

 And let’s be clear: the message of these exciting studies on fasting isn’t that you should feel free to eat just junk food as long as it’s within your allotted feeding window!

-You can choose to enjoy some treats if you want, but be sure to make the bulk of your diet full of healthy (organic) proteins, complex carbs, veggies, and fats – no matter when you eat.
+You can enjoy some treats if you want, but be sure to make the bulk of your diet full of healthy (organic) proteins, complex carbs, veggies, and fats – no matter when you eat.

 Sources for this article include: